Monthly entry-level growth newsletter launched in 2021, looks for “ground-floor opportunities in explosive new megatrends.”

 “High volatility growth stock” monthly newsletter, has a large recommended portfolio of stocks that screen well for earnings growth, earnings momentum, revenue growth, analyst estimate increases and “beats”, and other metrics Navellier focuses on.
 Focuses more on Large cap stocks.
 Navellier’s Quantum Growth was a previous newsletter with a similar strategy.

 Large cap growth newsletter.
 Entry level letter from Navellier, who recommends a portfolio with monthly buys and sells based on his quantitative grades.
+Seems to have replaced what was called Navellier’s Blue Chip Growth.

 Edited by Robert Hsu, this services recommends stocks of Chinese or China-focused companies.